 What about Chromecast versions

-Before you can reset your device, you need to figure out which generation you have.
-Officially, network media players are divided into three generations:
+Before resetting your device, you need to figure out which generation you have.
+Officially, network media players are divided into several models:

-- In 2018 was released Chromecast 3.
+- In 2018 was released Chromecast 3 was.
 Its design is more minimalistic than its precursor.
-The case is made of matte plastic, and instead of bright colors, the manufacturers settled on white, black and gray
+The case is made of matte plastic, and instead of bright colors, the manufacturers settled on white, black, and gray.

-- Google Chromecast Ultra took the middle ground between the second and third generation.
+- Google Chromecast Ultra took the middle ground between the second and third generations.
 The performance of the device is slightly higher than its predecessor.
-As for design of the media player, it has changed slightly.
-Basically, it’s made of black glossy plastic and a small letter G is located at the bottom of the case
+As for the design of the media player, it has changed slightly.
+It’s made of black glossy plastic, and a small letter G is located at the bottom of the case

 - Chromecast with Google TV was released in 2020 and is the most recent version of Chromecast.
 It has a built-in operating system, Google TV, and a remote control, making it a standalone streaming device.
 It supports 4K video playback and has a powerful processor for improved performance.
 It also integrates with your Google Assistant, allowing you to use voice commands to control your TV and streaming content.

 Each version of Chromecast has unique features and capabilities, and the right one for you will depend on your specific needs and budget.
 Whether you’re looking for an affordable way to stream content to your TV or a powerful device with 4K playback and voice control, a Chromecast is right for you.